ACSIL/SC-WriteIntoMySQL/README.md

-# Write entries into MySQL
+# Sierra Chart ASCIL study writing entries into MySQL

 Couple of functions for writing entries into MySQL when new position is opened and closed.